marimo-team/marimo-snippets/README.md

 `<pre>` elements, to marimo notebooks.

 These notebooks run via **WebAssembly**, meaning the browser executes Python code (no backend required).
+Most packages are supported, including numpy, scipy, scikit-learn, matplotlib, plotly, altair, polars, duckdb, and more.
+Consult the [pyodide
+documentation](https://pyodide.org/en/stable/usage/packages-in-pyodide.html)
-Most but not all packages are supported; consult the [pyodide documentation](https://pyodide.org/en/stable/usage/packages-in-pyodide.html) for a list of supported packages.
+for a list of supported packages.